Robustly overfitting latents for flexible neural image compression: Conclusion and Limitations

-We extend this idea and propose SGA+.
-We show how SGA+ has nicer properties, which aids the compression performance.
-We introduced SSL that can approximately interpolate between all of the proposed methods.
-Further, we show how our best-performing method SSL outperforms the baselines and that it is more stable under varying conditions.
-We give a general notation and demonstrate how the extension to three-class rounding improves the convergence of the SGA+ methods but comes with the cost of fine-tuning extra hyperparameters.
-Finally, we show how our proposed method performs when refining latents on the Tecnick dataset and how we can use refining of the latents to obtain semi-multi-rate behavior.
+In this paper we proposed SGA+, a more effective extension for refinement of the latents, which aids the compression performance for pre-trained neural image compression models.
+We showed how SGA+ has improved properties over SGA and we introduced SSL that can approximately interpolate between all of the proposed methods.
+Further, we showed how our best-performing method SSL outperforms the baselines in terms of the R-D trade-off and how it also outperforms the baselines on the Tecnick and CLIC dataset.
+Exploration of SGA+ showed how it is more stable under varying conditions.
+Additionally, we gave a general notation and demonstrated how the extension to three-class rounding improves the convergence of the SGA+ methods.
+Lastly, we showed how SGA+ improves the semi-multi-rate behavior over SGA.
+In conclusion, especially when a limited computational budget is available, SGA+ offers the option to improve the compression performance without the need to re-train an entire network and can be used as a drop-in replacement for SGA.

-In general, it applies for each method that as the temperature rate has reached a stable setting, the longer you train, the closer together the performance will be.
-However, when under a constrained optimization budget, running SGA+ shorter already gives good results.
-The best results are obtained while tuning the hyperparameter of SSL.
-Further, our experiments show that the linear version for SGA+ is least sensitive to hyperparameter changes.